-Trump administration to drop Obama-era water protection rule
+Trump administration drops Obama-era water protection rule

 Environmentalists say the move would leave millions of Americans with less safe drinking water and allow damage of wetlands that prevent flooding, filter pollutants and provide habitat for a multitude of fish, waterfowl and other wildlife.

-The Natural Resources Defense Council said the Trump administration’s action would be challenged in court.
+The Natural Resources Defense Council said the administration’s action would be challenged in court.

-“The Clean Water Rule represented solid science and smart public policy,” it said in a statement.
+“The Clean Water Rule represented solid science and smart public policy,” the group said in a statement.
 “Where it has been enforced, it has protected important waterways and wetlands, providing certainty to all stakeholders.”

-But Don Parrish, congressional relations director for the American Farm Bureau Federation, says the 2015 regulation that extended federal protection to many U.S. wetlands and waterways created uncertainty about where farmers could cultivate land.
+But Don Parrish, congressional relations director for the American Farm Bureau Federation, said the 2015 regulation that extended federal protection to many U.S. wetlands and waterways created uncertainty about where farmers could cultivate land.

 “It would be great if farmers didn’t have to hire an army of consultants and lawyers just to be able to farm,” he said.

-Republican Sen. Kevin Cramer of North Dakota says the Obama rule was “an unconstitutional power grab that did nothing to advance good water management.”
+Republican Sen. Kevin Cramer of North Dakota said the Obama rule was “an unconstitutional power grab that did nothing to advance good water management.”

 The question of which waters are covered under the Clean Water Act has inspired decades of lawsuits and congressional debate.